 When it comes to components, the higher-end models are fitted with SRAM components and 1×12 groupsets.
-Some less expensive models have Shimano SLX, while the least expensive models from this range are fitted with Shimano Deore, which is still a very decent groupset.
+Some less expensive models have Shimano SLX, while the least expensive model from this range is fitted with SRAM NX and 11 gears, which is still a very decent groupset.

-The prices in the Ghost Lector line range between around $2,000 for the cheapest models and $4,000 for the ultralightweight carbon models.
-The weight is generally around 10 kg or a bit more, while the UC rigid model, Lector X 8.9 UC, weighs around 9.4 kg.
+The prices in the Ghost Lector line range between around $1,500 for the cheapest model and $4,000 for the ultralightweight carbon models.
+The weight is generally around 10 kg or a bit more.

 So, if you are planning to start XC racing or you want to improve your times, one of these models will surely help you do that.

 Ghost Asket Series

 Ghost Asket is the smallest group of models manufactured by this Bavarian company, intended for a more specific rider demographic.

 There is just one model available at the moment, called Asket 4.6.
 It costs $900, which puts it in the high-beginner price and skill category.

 Even though you’re not paying much, you’ll get plenty for your money.

 Ghost Asket 4.6 is a really lightweight and well-designed aluminum frame looks attractive and offers a comfortable and confident ride even on the harshest trails.

 It’s fitted with mid-range Shimano Deore 11-speed groupset and Tektro hydraulic disc brakes.
 Moreover, it rolls on WTB Vigilante Comp 26×2.3 (front) and WTB Trail Boss 26×2.25 (rear) tires, which should give you plenty of grip when you hit the trails.